 The process is far from ideal.
 Not only does it require close to 100 injections, it is incredibly time-consuming, with untold hours spent at the doctor’s office.
 Not surprisingly, many patients simply quit going.
 Immunotherapy also always carries a reasonable risk of reaction, since the very thing a person is allergic to is being injected into the body.
 Anaphylaxis to immunotherapy, while uncommon, certainly has been reported, which is why patients are meant to wait at least half an hour in the doctor’s office after receiving an injection.

 This is all that’s available today.
-However, the big news in the allergy and asthma research community is that a new, quick, and seemingly effective treatment for cat allergy looms large on the horizon, holding the promise of an end to the widespread grief.
+However, the big news in the allergy and asthma research community is that a new and quicker treatment for cat allergy looms large on the horizon, holding the promise of an end to the widespread grief.

-Reports from a recently completed clinical trial speak for themselves.
+Reports from a clinical trial in 2015 had the allergy field talking.
 After just four shots of the new product – named Cat-SPIRE – patients experienced a significant decrease in symptoms when exposed to cat allergens.
 Not four shots per month or year, but just four shots in total, each taken one month apart.
 Two years later, the results were largely the same.